percona/pmm/source/install/server-verify.rst

 --------------------------------------------------------------------------------

 In your browser, go to the server by its IP address.
-If you run your server as a virtual appliance or by using an |amazon| machine image, you will need to setup the user name, password and your public key if you intend to connect to the server by using ssh.
-This step is not needed if you run |pmm-server| using
+If you run your server as a virtual appliance or by using an Amazon machine image, you will need to setup the user name, password and your public key if you intend to connect to the server by using ssh.
+This step is not needed if you run PMM Server using Docker.
-|docker|.

 In the given example, you would need to direct your browser to *http://192.168.100.1*.
 Since you have not added any monitoring services yet,